aporlowski/pi-sdr/README-Speech-to-Text.md

 We used a pretty liberal ruleset while determining if the words in the transcriptions matched.
 The thought process behind this ruleset is that no meaning is lost by the rule, or that context-aware post-processing could correct the errors with no loss to the message meaning.
 The resulting measure is a `% match to human transcription`.
 Note, this does not always correspond to `% meaning retained`.

 1. Punctuation and capitalization were not considered
-2. Mispellings are considered the same
+2. Misspellings are considered the same
 3. A number spelled out vs represented as a numeral is considered the same
 4. Contractions vs spelled out contractions are considered the same
 5. Colloquial speech vs regular grammar, for example "gonna" vs "going to", are considered the same.
 6. If the human transcription labeled the word GARBLED or INDISCERNABLE, that word did not count.
-7. An unplaceable fragment from the AI transcription was not counted
+7. An un-place-able fragment from the AI transcription was not counted
 8. Gaps in numbers were considered okay as long as no other added characters within or between.
 9. Conjoined numbers that should have had gaps were okay as long as there were no other added characters within or between.

-**INDISCERNABLE** Words are words that cannot be comprehended given all context cluse.
+**INDISCERNABLE** Words are words that cannot be comprehended given all context clues.
 For example, police jargon unfamiliar to the transcriber.

 **GARBLED** Words are unclear if a word was transmitted or some other radio noise.